leidaozi/iwctlUsingRofi/README.md

 ### Tips for rofi:

-• Don't use normal rofi, use:
+• Don't use normal rofi, use the wlroots, wayland native one:
 ```
 yay -S rofi-lbonn-wayland
 ```